+No impairments of long-lived intangible assets were recorded in the year ended December 31, 2016.
+While our testing indicated that the McDowell Research Corporation trademark is not impaired in 2016, it passed by a relatively narrow margin and is most susceptible to variances in sales from current projections.
 Due to time delays in the awarding by government/defense customers in recent years of certain large projects in our Communications Systems segment, we recorded a partial impairment of our McDowell Research, Ltd. trademark in the year ended December 31, 2015.
 This impairment amounted to \$150.
-No impairments of long-lived intangible assets were recorded in the year ended December 31, 2014.

-Future amortization expense of amortizable intangible assets will be approximately \$166, \$121, \$85, \$62 and \$49 for the fiscal years ending December 31, 2016 through 2020, respectively, and \$52 thereafter.
+Future amortization expense of amortizable intangible assets will be approximately \$405, \$373, \$352, \$340 and \$321 for the fiscal years ending December 31, 2017 through 2021, respectively.